Mira Gordin CV

 Mira Gordin

 I am a PhD candidate in the Program in Applied and Computational Mathematics at Princeton University, where my PhD advisor is Ramon van Handel.
+I am currently on the academic postdoc job market.

 My research is in probability theory and I enjoy working at the intersection of probability, geometry, and analysis.